awslabs/ecs-task-kite/README.md

 Name.
 Furthermore, it is capable of proxying between multiple servers that meet the above criterion (randomly currently).

+It is also expected that it be used via either container links or sharing the network namespace with the consumer.
+In the case of linking, it does not `EXPOSE` the appropriate ports (due to them being dynamically discovered at runtime), and thus will not work with the `--icc` option disabled.
+This option is enabled by default however.

 ## Usage

 To use the Task Kite, simply add it to your task definition, link to it, and